 Person responsible for the processing of your personal data (“controller”):

-GKE is the legal person responsible for the processing of your personal data.
+EFC is the legal person responsible for the processing of your personal data.
 This means that we determine the purposes and means of the processing of your personal data.

 When do we collect your personal data?

 The moments on which we collect your personal data include: